All Projects

 Project Summary

 Every month, thousands of Boston residents face eviction.
-Eviction – even just the threat of eviction – can have serious and long-lasting adverse impacts on health, socio-economic, and education outcomes.
-The People Lab is working with the City of Boston’s Office of Housing Stability (OHS) to co-design and test the effectiveness of behaviorally-informed outreach aimed at connecting tenants at risk of eviction to available housing stabilization resources.
-This study launched in Summer 2024, with initial results expected in late 2025.
+Eviction – or even the threat of eviction – can have serious and long-lasting adverse impacts on health, socioeconomic, and education outcomes.
+The People Lab is working with the City of Boston’s Office of Housing Stability (OHS) to co-design and test the effectiveness of behaviorally-informed outreach aimed at connecting tenants who are at risk of eviction to available housing stabilization resources.
+This study launched in Summer 2024, with initial results expected in 2026.

 Why is this issue important?